FIVE MOST SURPRISING FINDS

 4

 Businesses that receive SCORE mentoring are five times more likely to survive than the national average.
-Yet awareness of SCORE among Black entrepreneurs remains disproportionately low.
+Yet awareness of SCORE among Black entrepreneurs remains very low.
 This is not a funding problem.
 It is a distribution problem.
 SCORE / SBA Resource Partner Data, 2023

 3